Albert2424/TFM/README.md

 ### CONTENTS

 1. `/INITIAL_CONFIG`: Directory containning all the necessary files to generate the initial configurations of the system to use in the WESTPA enviorement.
+2. `/WESTPA`: Directory containning all the necessary files and directories to perform a _WESTPA_ simulation of peptide agregation.